Changing your name on your student record

 Your preferred or chosen name can be displayed instead of your legal name on your UBCcard.

-1. If needed, update your preferred name on the Student Services Centre (SSC).
+1. If needed, update your preferred name in Workday.
 Please wait 48 hours for the change to appear on the system.

 2. Contact the UBC Access Desk in the UBC bookstore and request a card renewal with your preferred or chosen name.